investindex/Advanced/README.md

 &nbsp;

-<sup id="f2"> 2 </sup> Had an investor done the same, but sold only slightly later on June 16 2022, the value would've fallen by 73.7%, making the total multiplier 47 instead of 179.
+<sup id="f2"> 2 </sup> Had an investor done the same, but sold on Sep 29 2022, the value would've fallen by 75.5%, making the total multiplier 44 instead of 179.
 This is still incredible, but it illustrates the extreme volatility of this fund.
-The total drawdown between Nov 19 2021 and Jun 16 2022 was 75.3%. [↩](#fn2)
+The total drawdown between Nov 19 2021 and Sep 29 2022 was 77.0%. [↩](#fn2)

 &nbsp;